 Rahul Gandhi plans to visit Wayanad in first week of June

-Thiruvananthapuram, May 28: Even as media is agog with reports of Rahul Gandhi being firm on his decision to quit the post of Congress President, reports on Tuesday said that he would visit Wayanad in the first week of June to thank the electorate for his record breaking win from this Lok Sabha seat in Kerala.
+Thiruvananthapuram, May 28: Even as media is agog with reports of Rahul Gandhi being firm on his decision to quit the post of Congress president, reports on Tuesday said that he would visit Wayanad in the first week of June to thank the electorate for his record breaking win from this Lok Sabha seat in Kerala.

-Gandhi had won with the highest ever margin of victory in any Lok Sabha election with 431,770 votes.
-He defeated his nearest rival P.P.
-Suneer of the Communist Party of India who secured 274,597 votes while Gandhi received 706,367 votes.
+Gandhi had won with the highest ever margin of victory in any Lok Sabha election with 4,31,770 votes.
+He defeated his nearest rival P P Suneer of the Communist Party of India who secured 2,74,597 votes while Gandhi received 7,06,367 votes.

 Earlier on Monday, the Congress had issued a statement urging the media not to speculate on what transpired at the Congress Working Committee Congress (CWC) meeting.